-In this analysis walkthrough, you will investigate the clonality and diversity of lymphocytes within a non-small cell lung carcinoma sample, look at the distribution of clonotypes within two T cell phenotypes, and explore a well-conserved clonotype motif in gene expression data.
-For this tutorial, you will need to download the latest versions of Loupe Cell Browser and Loupe V(D)J Browser, in addition to downloading a few data files:
+Part I: We will investigate the clonality and diversity of lymphocytes within a non-small cell lung carcinoma sample, look at the distribution of clonotypes within two T cell phenotypes, and explore a well-conserved clonotype motif in the gene expression data.

-If you're new to Loupe Cell Browser, you may want to read the Loupe Cell Browser tutorial before continuing.
+If you are new to Loupe Browser, read the Loupe Browser tutorial before continuing.
 For more information on how to set up integrated V(D)J and gene expression experiments, go back to the Single Cell V(D)J + 5′ Gene Expression overview.

-We have manually annotated this dataset using Loupe Cell Browser, using gene markers (also saved with the dataset) to determine cell types.
-You can see large clusters of CD8+ cytotoxic T cells (red), CD4+ helper T Cells (orange), other T cells (yellow), B cells (green), and lung epithelial and basal cells (blue, dark blue).
-For more information on how to create cell types using gene markers, visit the Exploring Substructure tutorial in the Loupe Cell Browser documentation.
+We have manually annotated this dataset in Loupe Browser, using gene markers (also saved with the dataset) to determine cell types.
+There are large clusters of CD8+ cytotoxic T cells (red), CD4+ helper T cells (orange), other T cells (yellow), B cells (green), lung epithelial, and basal cells (blue, dark blue).
+For more information on how to create cell types using gene markers, visit the Exploring Substructure tutorial in the Loupe Browser documentation.

-The numbers to the right of the clonotype list are the number of cells within that V(D)J clonotype that were also found in the gene expression dataset.
-Because the barcoding happened before the sample was divided into V(D)J and gene expression libraries, the same cells appear in both data sets, and the barcodes match.
+The numbers to the right of the clonotype list are the number of cells within that V(D)J clonotype that were also found in the Gene Expression dataset.
+Because barcoding happened before the sample was divided into V(D)J and Gene Expression libraries, the same cells appear in both data sets, and the barcodes match.

-The sidebar dropdown menu has options to toggle between listing clonotypes by gene segments or CDR3 sequences associated with each chain, select all clonotypes in the active list, and import or remove clonotype lists.
-It is possible to load multiple V(D)J files for a single gene expression file, such that one can look at T cell clonotypes, B cell clonotypes, and gene expression data all in the same view.
+The sidebar dropdown menu has options to select all clonotypes in the active list and import or remove clonotype lists.
+It is possible to load multiple V(D)J files for a single Gene Expression file to look at T cell clonotypes, B cell clonotypes, and gene expression profiles, all in the same view.

-One key benefit of running an integrated gene expression and V(D)J experiment is the ability to associate phenotypes with clonotypes of interest.
-There are a few ways to do this in Loupe Cell Browser.
+One key benefit of running an integrated 5' Gene Expression and V(D)J experiment is the ability to associate phenotypes with clonotypes of interest.
+There are several ways to do this in Loupe Browser.

-Now switch back into V(D)J Clonotypes mode.
 You can highlight the location of the cells of a single clonotype by clicking on the clonotype in the sidebar.
-The top clonotype, highlighted in dark blue, falls exclusively within the top right CD8+ cytotoxic T cell cluster, as shown below:
+The top clonotype, highlighted in dark blue on the tSNE plot, falls exclusively within the top right CD8+ cytotoxic T cell cluster, as shown below

-Clicking on the top few clonotypes will show that the most abundant clonotypes here are often those of cytotoxic T cells.
+For this dataset, clicking on the top few clonotypes shows that the most abundant clonotypes here are often those of cytotoxic T cells.

-Another way of looking at the relation between phenotype and clonotype is to filter the clonotype list by a gene expression cluster.
-To do so, select Cluster from the Filter selector in the sidebar, and then start typing the name of the cluster in the Cluster field.
-As you type, the field will offer autocomplete suggestions.
-Selecting the CD4+ helper T Cell cluster will show the complete list of clonotypes among the cells in that group, and highlight only those cells in the plot:
+Another way of looking at the relationship between phenotype and clonotype is to filter the clonotype list by a gene expression cluster.
+Select Cluster from the Filter selector in the sidebar, and then start typing the name of the cluster in the Cluster field.
+As you type, the field offers autocomplete suggestions.
+Selecting the CD4+ helper T Cell cluster shows the complete list of clonotypes among the cells in that group, and highlights only those cells in the plot:

 You can see there are a few expanded helper T cell clones as well.